cmstas/NtupleTools/AutoTwopler/README.md

 ### CRAB fails to submit.
 What do I do?
 - Did you submit a lot of jobs recently?
 It could be that storage space on schedds is clogged.
 See https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ#User_quota_in_the_CRAB_scheduler.
 In this case, you can use the "get_crabcache_info()" code block in `scripts/misc.py` to purge old crab task metadata if you're sure you won't ever need it again
-- "SUBMITFAILED: Impossible to retrieve proxy...": delete `~/.globus/proxy_for_${USER}.file` and rerun `run.py`.
+- "SUBMITFAILED: Impossible to retrieve proxy...":
+   * First things first: since the job didn't actually submit, you will need to delete the appropriate crab task folder inside `crab/` before you're able to resubmit.
+   * Delete `~/.globus/proxy_for_${USER}.file` and rerun `run.py`.
 This time you will be prompted for a password.
 Submission should go smoothly from there.
+If problem persists, proceed to next bullet point.
+   * Edit `params.py` and set `FORSAKE_HEAVENLY_PROXY = True`.
+If problem persists, proceed to next bullet point.
-If that doesn't work try to do `voms-proxy-destroy` to kill your proxy and let the scripts automatically make one for you.
-If you have the same issue again, try to follow https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ#crab_command_fails_with_Impossib.
+   * Do `voms-proxy-destroy` to kill your proxy and let the scripts automatically make one for you.
+If problem persists, proceed to next bullet point.
+   * If you have the same issue again, try to follow https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3FAQ#crab_command_fails_with_Impossib.
 Again, if you get the same thing, try doing the `voms-proxy-destroy` again.
 Repeat this alternating technique until you get lucky enough to pass the CRAB trials and tribulations.
+If problem persists, then I don't know what the hell to do.

 ### Changing xsec, kfactor, filteff
 - Has your sample started postprocessing yet?
 No?
 Good.
 Simply update the instructions file to have your new values and the AutoTwopler will pick up the new information